victorschlindwein/victorschlindwein/README.md

 ### Hi there I'm Victor, but you call me Vitao. 👋

-- 🔭 I work as a QA Engineer at Hiper (Linx SA / StoneCo)
+- 🔭 I work as a QA Engineer
 - 🌱 Studying automated tests with Cypress
 - ⚡ Fun fact: NBA Fan 🏀